 1938 FIFA World Cup, France

-The 1938 FIFA World Cup was the 3 rd FIFA World Cup, the world championship for men national association football teams.
-It took place in France( between Western Europe, encompasses medieval cities, alpine villages and Mediterranean beaches.) and Paris, its capital.
-1938 FIFA World Cup was held in france between 4 June 1938 to 19 July 1938.
+The 1938 FIFA World Cup was the third World Cup of FIFA, the world championship for Men’s National Association football teams.
+It took place in France ( between Western Europe, encompasses medieval cities, alpine villages, and Mediterranean beaches.) and Paris, its capital.

 Sixteen teams originally qualified for the final tournament.
 However, 15 teams participated after Austria withdrew. it was the second tournament in a row to be played in Europe.
-There was now 57 nations with membership in FIFA and most of those were from Europe.
+There were now 57 nations with membership in FIFA and most of those were from Europe.

 1938 FIFA World Cup, France